Paul-Roux-Phys/BootstrapVirasoro.jl/JuliVirBootstrap.org

 #+begin_src julia
 #===========================================================================================

-ConformalBlocks.jl contains modules that compute series expansions for Virasoro four-point conformal blocks on the sphere and Virasoro one-point conformal blocks on the torus.
+ConformalBlocks.jl contains modules that compute Virasoro four-point conformal blocks on the sphere and Virasoro one-point conformal blocks on the torus.

 Written by Paul Roux, adapting a Python code written by Sylvain Ribault & Rongvoram Nivesvivat